Green Schools Quest

 Annual project-based, student-driven challenge

 The Green Schools Quest (GSQ) is an annual project-based challenge to PreK-12 schools to devise and implement no/low cost sustainability projects at their school over a six month period of time with the help of a community volunteer who serves as a Green Mentor.
 Schools document their impact, such as energy savings or increased biodiversity, during the project and submit their project’s process and impact for judging by an impartial panel at the conclusion.
-Cash Awards and trophies are presented to winning teams in Elementary, Middle and High School Divisions and five Spotlight Awards are presented across the age divisions.
+Cash Awards and trophies are presented to winning teams in Lower Elementary, Upper Elementary, Middle and High School Divisions and five Spotlight Awards are presented across the age divisions.

 Participate